Razer1724/docs_updated/assets/RVC/Cloud/Applio Colab.md

 ###### ‎
 ##### b.
 Dataset Path
 ###### ‎
 i.
-Upload your dataset to your GD storage if you haven't already.
+Upload your dataset to your GD storage if you haven't already then run the mount cell.
 ‎
 ii.
 In Colab click the folder on the left ( :icon-file-directory-fill: ) & click the reload button.
 ‎